-We all of our steam and cooling data is reported in Scope 1 or 2 emissions.
+All steam and cooling data is reported in Scope 2 emissions.
 Inquiries indicated that all our offices utilize electricity, natural gas, and/or fuel oil for heating and cooling.

 (C6.5) Account for your organization's gross global Scope 3 emissions, disclosing and explaining any exclusions.